 Staff are trained in online safety at induction, in regular updates each year and throughout their time in school.
 This is rooted in the Keeping Children Safe in Education documentation available from the DfE.

 During periods of remote learning, such as recent lockdowns, we endeavour to ensure that our most vulnerable pupils are monitored regularly by our Home-School Link Worker and Designated Safeguarding Leads to ensure that they are not vulnerable online.
 Guidance for remote learning is provided to all parents – this includes ensuring that remote learning happens in more public areas of the home.

-Pupils are discouraged from bringing mobile phones to school.
-In the few cases where they are required (because of solo journeys to school over distance – for example), children must switch off the phone on entering the school premises and leave their phone in the school office for safekeeping during the day.
+Pupils are discouraged from bringing mobile phones and smart watches to school.
+In the few cases where they are required (because of solo journeys to school over distance – for example), children must switch off the phone or smart watch on entering the school premises and hand it to their teacher for safekeeping during the day.